alsabbag/wumpus-prolog/README.md

 The initial clauses in the following rule gather the facts around the current location of the agent (*agent_location(AL)*), the location of the gold (*gold_location(GL)*) and the location of the Wumpus (*wumpus_location(GL)*).
 The current score (*score(S)*) and game time (*time_taken(T)*) facts are also gathered.

-Once the facts are all gathered into variables, a conjuctive clause is invoked to determine whether the game is over or it should contine.
+Once the facts are all gathered into variables, a disjunctive set of clauses is invoked to determine whether the game is over or it should contine.
+The three clauses are:

-The game is over if:

 1. The agent location (*AL*) and gold location (*GL*) variables can be matched/unified (*AL=GL*), which consequently declares a win and prints the score and time taken.
 2. The agent location (*GL*) and Wumpus location (*WL*) variables can be matched/unified (*AL=WL*), which consequently declares a loss and prints the score (*S*) and time taken(*T*).

-If the game is not over, the next steps are taken based on the steps already taken (*take_steps(Visited_List)*).
+3. If the game is not over, the next steps are taken based on the steps already taken (*take_steps(Visited_List)*).

 ```
 step_pre(VisitedList) :-